ok-noronha/truth_dare/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+//no this a truth or dare app, imma change the read me soon.

 A few resources to get you started if this is your first Flutter project: